sam-white/sym-regression/README.md

-# sym-regression-project
+# sym-regression

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A symbolic regression program to find physical laws from experimental data.
+The program can be configured by opening the interface.clj file in Gorilla REPL.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Sam White

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+The code in this project is licenced to you under the MIT liscense.